apsaltis/HDF-Workshop/README.md

 6. Now we are ready to start and test the C2C server.
 To do this do perform the following steps:

-    - Open a browser table to the WebConsole and log in.
+    - Open a ssh connection to your EC2 instance
     - Navigate to ````/usr/hdf/current/minifi-c2-0.5.0-SNAPSHOT````
     - Execute the following command: ````bin/c2.sh````
     - Now open another browser tab and go to: ````http://<EC2_NODE>:10080/c2/config?class=<name-of-template>````